Chart Specification: Structural Representations for Incentivizing VLM Reasoning in Chart-to-Code Generation: Conclusion

 \section{Conclusion}

 In this paper, we introduced a verifiable reinforcement learning framework to bridge the gap between visual perception and code generation.
-By shifting from textual code imitation to Semantically Structured Grounding, our approach leverages \textbf{Chart Specification} to drive both high-quality data curation and the \textbf{Spec-Align Reward}, effectively enforcing rigorous plotting constraints and mitigating hallucinations.
+By shifting from textual code imitation to Semantically Structured Grounding, our approach leverages Chart Specification to drive both high-quality data curation and the Spec-Align Reward, effectively enforcing rigorous plotting constraints and mitigating hallucinations.
 Extensive experiments demonstrate that our method achieves state-of-the-art results with exceptional data efficiency, surpassing competitive baselines using only 3K samples.
-Future work will explore the extension of this structural paradigm to interactive chart editing via iterative self-correction mechanisms.